 “We must teach our children to dream with their eyes open.”
+Harry Edwards

-Now open to the public daily, dawn to dusk.
+Open to the public daily, dawn to dusk.
 Parking available at 66 March Hill Road, Alstead, NH 03602

 Unlike traditional playgrounds, nature play areas are outdoor spaces made of natural components such as bark, logs, plants, earth, rocks, and trees.
 They give children the chance to problem solve through unstructured play and exploration.